14haru/zhang_lab/research_note/How_to_tf-gpu.md

 ![path_image](./images/system_environment_variable.PNG)

 ### 2.2 How to install multiple versions of the CUDA on one environment
-You can install multiple versions of CUDA by installing in the same way as 2.1.\
+You can install multiple versions of CUDA by installing in the same way as `2.1 How to install CUDA`.\
 If you install two different versions of CUDA, CUDAs are installed as shown in the following image.

 ![CUDA_file](./images/CUDA_file.PNG)